-NATIONAL INSTITUTE O F TECHNOLOGY KARNATAKA, SURATHKAL

-STUDENT "S LEAVE APPLICATION
+STUDENT'S LEAVE APPLICATION

 Name of the Student:

 Reg.
-No./Admission-No./Roll-N Io.:
+No./Admission-No./Roll-N o.:

-Programme / Branch / Semester r / Class:
+Programme / Branch / Semester c / Class:

 Period of Absence : From: To:

 : Number-of-days of Leave =

 Reason for Leave-of-Absence :

-Supporting Documents Attached .:
+Supporting Documents Attached :

 Signature of Student :

-Number of days of Leave : already-availed being-applied-now still-available(un-availed) : :
+Number of days of Leave : already-availed being-applied-now still-available(un-availed) :

 Forwarded by Faculty Advisor :

 Remarks by Chairman (DUGC/DPGC/DRPC) :

 Recommendation : Approval / No-approval

-Signature of the Recommending with Date Authority : :
+Signature of the Recommending with Date Authority :

 Decision : Approved / No-approved

-Signature of the Approving Auth with Date nority : :
+Signature of the Approving Auth with Date ority : :

+and approve the leave up to 14 days.
+4 days, the leave application shall be forwarded to